open-policy-agent/gatekeeper/website/versioned_docs/version-v3.13.x/audit.md

 audit log entries also contain:

 * An `audit_id` field that uniquely identifies a given audit run.
 This allows indexing of historical audits
-* An `event_type` field with a value of `violation_audited` to make it easy to programatically identify audit violations
+* An `event_type` field with a value of `violation_audited` to make it easy to programmatically identify audit violations

 Limitations of getting violations from audit logs: